laurelxiang/CSCIUA473_CapstoneProject/README.md

-# CSCIUA473 Introduction to Machine Learning CapstoneProject: Classification Flavor
+# CSCIUA 473 Introduction to Machine Learning CapstoneProject: Classification Flavor

 Spotify released an API that reports the audio features of its songs, such as “tempo” or “energy”.
 A subset of the API containing 50k randomly picked songs and its features was retrieved, including genre labels.